biomedbigdata/website/content/authors/nico_trummer/_index.md

 weight: 4
 ---

-I joined the group as a HiWi in November 2021 during my first semester of studying bioinformatics.
+I joined the group as a HiWi in November 2021 during my first semester of studying Bioinformatics.
 My first tasks included building a web application based on AngularJS and performance optimization for a TF-Prioritizer pipeline in collaboration with [Markus Hoffmann](/authors/markus_hoffmann).
 Currently I am also assisting with server administration tasks and the frontend development for the epistasis disease atlas project with [Markus Hoffmann](/authors/markus_hoffmann).